KxSystems/docs/docs/basics/syscmds.md

 :fontawesome-solid-book-open:
 [`-b` command-line option](cmdline.md#-b-blocked)

 If a parameter is given, it should be a scriptname and `\_ f.q` makes a runtime script `f.q_`.
-The q code cannot be viewed or serialized.
+The q code loaded from a runtime script cannot be viewed or serialized.

 ```q
 q)`:t1.q 0:enlist "a:123;f:{x+2*y}"